Bal Dhuri

 Bal Dhuri is a Marathi theatre actor.
-He married Jayshree Gadkar, the noted Marathi and Hindi movie actress.
-He is best known for his multiple roles in Marathi movies and his portrayal of King Dasharatha in Ramanand Sagar's TV serial, Ramayana (where Jayshree played his wife, Kaushalya), also Acted In Movie Tere Mere Sapne 1996 as Secretary On Chadrachur Singh.
+He is best known for his multiple roles in Marathi movies and his portrayal of King Dasharatha in Ramanand Sagar's TV serial, Ramayana (where Jayshree played his wife, Kaushalya), and in movie Tere Mere Sapne as On Chadrachur Singh.

 He was instrumental in giving a break to veteran actor Shivaji Satam in the musical drama Sangeet Varad.
+He married Jayshree Gadkar, the noted Marathi and Hindi movie actress in 1975.